Licensed Private Security Police Officers Act

 By definition, private security police are security guards who are employed by a business organization for the purpose of protecting the premises of that specific employer.
 Security guard agencies, employing security personnel who provide protection to other business entities, and licensed by the Department of Licensing and Regulatory Affairs (LARA), are not eligible for the security police license or the arrest authority granted in PA 330, Section 30.

 Public Act 330 was first enacted in 1968 over concerns about the regulation and training of security guards.
 Amendatory Act 473 of 2002, effective October 1, 2002, separated the private security guard agencies, alarm systems, and private investigators from the State Police and placed them under the umbrella of LARA.
-The private security police licensing and regulation remained with the Michigan State Police and was assigned to the MCOLES division for administration.
+The Michigan Commission on Law Enforcement Standards (MCOLES) is responsible for administering the functions of 1968 PA 330 related to the private security police.

 Licensed private security police officers, also referred to as "arrest authority" security guards, have misdemeanor arrest authority while on active duty, on their employer's premises and in full uniform.
 One person, usually a security manager, is responsible for licensure and all of the employees that have the arrest authority must meet minimum requirements related to age, security or law enforcement experience and suitable background including absence of any felony conviction and specific misdemeanor convictions.